 Braces are the most common way to correct an underbite.
 Traditional braces are made up of several components.
 Metal brackets that cement directly onto tooth surfaces are known as conventional (buccal) braces.

 Lingual braces have the same components as conventional braces, but they’re fixed to the back of the teeth.
 Lingual braces are more esthetic than conventional braces.

 Metal brackets hold the wires that shift the teeth into the correct position.
 Braces can also include separators or spacers that create room between the teeth.

-Rubber ties hold wires to the metal brackets, and rubber bands attach to both the upper and lower brackets to apply pressure.
+Rubber ties hold wires to the metal brackets, and rubber bands attach to the upper and lower brackets to apply pressure.
 This helps create a perfect bite.

-Patients usually wear the upper jaw expander for a year.
+People usually wear the upper jaw expander for a year.
 It’s often replaced with a retainer afterward.

 Adults with an underbite require different orthodontic treatment than a child with the same condition.

 During recovery after underbite surgery, jaw pain and discomfort can develop.
-Patients must wear braces for approximately a year to align their teeth.
+Patients may also need to wear braces for approximately a year to align their teeth.

 Underbite surgery also comes with some risks, including general anesthesia reactions, infection, bleeding, and scarring.